syntaxfa/quick-connect/CONTRIBUTING.md

     - Issues must include:
         - Clear title and description.
         - Proper labeling (`feature`, `bug`, `enhancement`, etc.).
-        - Approval label or comment from a maintainer.

 2. **Branch Creation:**
     - Always branch from the `main` branch.